Gianna7055/MakesCents/Documentation/RESTAPIDocumentation.md

 ---

-## 2. Authenticate a User
+### 2. Authenticate a User

 **Description:**
-Login a user
+Authenticate an existing user and return a JWT token for subsequent requests.

 #### **Request**